kosmiq/WP_FontSocialIconsWidget/README.md

 The PHP-code is somewhat based on previous work by Nathan Rice for Studiopress and their Simple Social Icons plugin/widget.

 Feel free to base any work you perform on this.

+To see the widget in action please visit http://rgrid.rsldev.se, all social icons are displayed using the widget.